 One group created a movie as the platform of its presentation and paired it with a performance.
 “It was a true representation of each person’s creative talents coming together,” said team member Christina Laemers.
 “We created an original poem set to representative music and imagery, and further appealed to the senses with an interpretive reading that incorporated elements of taste, texture, scent and sound.
 The journey of creating the project was the real learning experience, most notably learning how to collaborate as a group, discover each other’s strengths and allowing ourselves to trust one another.
 I thoroughly enjoyed working and presenting with my team as well as watching what the other groups came up with!”

 Another team performed a poetic reading of The Beatles’ “Lucy in the Sky with Diamonds” (LSD), complete with lighting, sound effects and props.
 “We were trying to have Cohort 9 travel though time and space into a chronosynclastic infundibulum where all the different kinds of truths fit together and then bring them back to the classroom,” explained student Toshi Matsumura.
-“Our props included a spinning color ball, flashlights with colored cellophane, rain sticks, citrus and lavender fragrances, train sounds, stream sounds and kaleidoscope motions on the two front white boards.
+“Our props included a spinning color ball, flashlights with colored cellophane, rain sticks, citrus and lavender fragrances, train sounds, stream sounds and kaleidoscope motions on the two front white boards (by jones).
 The team not only enjoyed presenting to Cohort 9, but also the time spent together to prepare for the presentation.”